moheenpatel/Cyclistic-bike-share-analysis/README.md

 Below are my few recommendations to the director of marketing for designing marketing strategies aimed at converting casual riders into annual members for company's future growth and success :

-1] Company should introduce Annual Weekend Pass Membership 2] Company should introduce Summer Membership
+1] Company should introduce Annual Weekend Pass Membership
+2] Company should introduce Summer Membership
-3] Company should make single-ride or full-day passes costly and Annual Memberships cheaper
+3] Company should make single-ride or full-day passes more costly and Annual Memberships cheaper